 Less sugar, fewer calories

-We are cutting sugar and calories, but not the taste of our products.
+We’re cutting sugar and calories, but not the taste or pleasure from our products.

 The sweet truth

 Sugars are inherently present in some ingredients in our foods and beverages – such as fruits, vegetables and milk.
 As sweetness is one of the basic taste sensations, sugars play an important role in making products enjoyable for consumers.
 And sugar is also sometimes included for texture and structure, such as in ice cream, to make it smooth and creamy.

 However, many authorities (like the World Health Organization) have expressed concern that eating too much sugar can increase the risk of weight gain as well as tooth decay.
 The WHO advises limiting free sugar (meaning any added sugar as well as natural sugars in honey, syrups and fruit juices) to below 10% of total energy intake.

 We support the position that energy intake from sugars should be limited in line with recommendations.
 Between 2010 and 2019, we have removed 23% of sugar across all our sweetened tea-based beverages.
 And by 2020, we will remove 25% of sugar from our ready-to-drink tea products, as explained in our position statement on sugar (PDF | 424KB).

 Find out more about how we’re reducing sugar and calories across our portfolio below.

 Finding sugar alternatives for our ready-to-drink teas